-The preset frequencies will be lost if your vehicle's battery goes dead, is disconnected, or the radio fuse is removed.
 AUTO SELECT - If you are traveling far from home and can no longer receive your preset stations, you can use the auto select feature to find stations in the local area.

 Press the A. SEL button.
-"A.SEL" flashes in the display, and the system goes into scan mode for several seconds.
+"A. SEL" flashes in the display, and the system goes into scan mode for several seconds.
 It stores the frequencies of six AM and twelve FM stations in the preset buttons.

-You will see a "0" displayed after pressing a preset button if auto select cannot find a strong station for every preset button.
+You will see a "0" displayed after pressing a preset button if auto select cannot find a strong station for that preset button.

 If you do not like the stations auto select has stored, you can store other frequencies on the preset buttons as previously described.
-To turn off auto select, press the A. SEL button.
+To turn off auto select, press the A. SEL (auto select) button.
 This restores the presets you originally set.

-Adjusting the Sound BAL - Adjusts the balance, or sideto-side strength of the sound.
+Adjusting the Sound

+BAL - Adjusts the balance, or side-to-side strength of the sound.

-FAD - Adjusts the fader, or the front-to-back strength of the sound.
+${f FAD}-{f Adjusts}$ the fader, or the front-to-back strength of the sound.